Understanding the Social Exchange Theory is crucial to life success, power, as well as to general life happiness and satisfaction.

 Well, it depends.

-In some social situations, external layers win the day.
+In some social situations, external layers are king.

-Locations such as noisy clubs also heighten the importance of external layers as it’s harder to access and showcase the deeper layers.
+Locations such as noisy clubs also favor external layers as it’s harder to access and showcase the deeper layers.

 External Layers Are Pass-Through for Deeper Ones

 Here’s an important real-life application for you:

 Most people are not interested in your deeper qualities if you don’t reach at least a minimum threshold of external qualities.